 Seoul Travel Information

-Electric current is 110 or 220 volts, 60Hz.
-Most hotels operate with 220 volts.
-Two-pin round plugs are standard.
+Electric current is 220 volts, 60Hz.
+Two-pin, round plugs are standard.

 The official language is Korean.